mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.AspNetCore.JwtAuthentication.md

 ## Class: AspNetCore.SwaggerGen.B2C.ConfigureOAuthSwaggerGenOptions
 Configures SwaggerGen options for OAuth2 authentication.
+Initializes a new instance of the class.
+    **config:** The OAuth2 Swagger options.

 ### Methods

 ####Constructor
 Initializes a new instance of the class.
+Configures SwaggerGen options for OAuth2 authentication.
     #####Parameters
     **config:** The OAuth2 Swagger options.